hannesrabo/cassandra-strict-slo/README.md

 In this project we create a virtual network of cassandra instances to benchmark them.
 The goals is to perform smart request duplications to increase chanses of meeting strict latency guarantees.

-Starting the topology can be done by running the followin command in the root folder of the repo:
+Starting the topology can be done by running the following command in the root folder of the repo:

 ```sh
 > sudo ./pttopology